mikemccracken/mikemccracken.github.com/source/_posts/2012-08-15-no-more-wordpress.markdown

 These days I can't remember the feeling of having nothing to do, but I went ahead and switched things up anyway, exactly because I don't have time to mess with things like upgrading wordpress.

-Here we go…
+So I'm going with octopress on github user pages.
+I like generating a static site from text files, and github pages are sort of convenient.